Davigbit/TextRecognition/README.md

 ```$ cd TextRecognition```

-#### - Create an environment and install dependencies on Linux or Mac:
+#### - Create an environment and install server dependencies on Linux or Mac:

 ```$ python3 -m venv text-recog-env```